Spree Commerce: Licensing

-Starting on September 4, 2024, a dual-licensing model was introduced.
-Since then, all new Spree Commerce versions are being released under open-source AGPL v3 license with an Enterprise Edition commercial license as an alternative.
-Spree versions released prior to that were licensed under the New BSD License.

-AGPL v3 is an OSI-approved open-source license, meaning it meets all the criteria for Free and Open Source Software as defined by the Open Source Initiative.

-This licensing change allows the Spree Commerce core development team to maintain the open-source nature of Spree while also supporting ongoing development and maintenance of the Spree project with Enterprise Edition license sales, ensuring its long-term viability.

-At the same time, Spree Commerce Community Edition may be used for free and privately for single-tenant eCommerce applications without any code disclosure under the AGPLv3 license.
-This benefits all small business developers building online stores for themselves or their clients.
+Spree Commerce is licensed under the open-source BSD-3-Clause license — free to use, modify, and distribute for any purpose, including commercial use.

+Spree ecosystem packages (starters, SDKs, payment integrations, and extensions) are licensed under the MIT license.

+The Multi-Store module (spree_multi_store) is available under the AGPL v3, which is an OSI-approved open-source license, with a Commercial License option available for those who wish to keep their code changes private.
+Single-store installations are not affected by this.

 Spree Commerce history

 On July 1, 2011, Spree received $1.5 million in seed funding from AOL and True Ventures.
 On February 25, 2014, Spree raised an additional $5M in Series A funding led by Thrive Capital.
 Also participating were Vegas Tech Fund (led by Zappos CEO Tony Hsieh), Red Swan (led by Bonobos CEO Andy Dunn) as well as existing investors True Ventures and AOL Ventures.

 On September 21, 2015, it was acquired by First Data.
 After the First Data acquisition, developers from Spark Solutions and VinSol now maintain and develop the Spree Commerce Open Source project.
 Vinsol also develops Spree extensions.

 In 2016 an OpenCommerce Conference was held in New York to showcase the newest e-commerce projects running on Spree.

-In 2021 Spree changed its model from a monolithic e-commerce platform to an API-first application allowing non-Ruby developers to customize and run Spree applications.
-JavaScript SDK also became available.
+In 2021, Spree transitioned from a monolithic architecture to an API-first, headless model, introducing REST APIs that decoupled the commerce backend from the frontend presentation layer.
+A JavaScript SDK was released to support developers building storefronts against the Spree API.

+On April 2, 2025, Spree 5.0 was released, splitting the project into a free Community Edition (BSD-3-Clause) and a commercial Enterprise Edition with B2B, marketplace, and multi-tenant modules.
+Spree 5 also upgraded the APIs to conform to the OpenAPI 3.0 specification.

+In April 2026, Spree 5.4 introduced a TypeScript SDK, a production-ready Next.js storefront starter, a provider-agnostic Payment Sessions API supporting Stripe, Adyen, and PayPal, and a Markets system for managing multiple countries with per-region currencies, languages, and payment configurations from a single installation.